aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 ### Sample SAM guided Cisco CSR1000v deployment

 This is another sample SAM deployment screenshot for a Cisco CSR1000v instance.
 In this particular case, the specific deployment is achieved in the ``us-east-1`` AWS Region, and it includes 3 of its Availability Zones (AZs).
-You can repeat the same Availability Zone value across the 3 parameters, if you want to reduce their eligibility, or even enter the same one for the 3 parameters, if oyou want to only leverage one AZ.
+You can repeat the same Availability Zone value across the 3 parameters, if you want to reduce their eligibility, or even enter the same one for the 3 parameters, if you want to only leverage one AZ.

 Specific CIDR ranges for the complete VPC and all subnets are entered, together with the VIP value for the persistent private IPv4 address.

-The ``InstanceChoice`` value needs to be explicitly``CiscoCSR1000v`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values remain irrelevant. ``InstanceType`` is ``c5.large`` as per default vendor recommendation.
+The ``InstanceChoice`` value needs to be explicitly configured as ``CiscoCSR1000v`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values do not apply. ``InstanceType`` is ``c5.large`` as per default vendor recommendation.

 ![Sample SAM guided Cisco CSR1000v deployment](sample_configs/test-cisco-guided.png)